Golf tips and expert instruction, golf club reviews and the latest golf equipment.

 4. He finished the 2019 US Open in a tie for 12th with a total of 280, the lowest score ever recorded by an amateur in the tournament’s 119-year history, beating Jack Nicklaus’ 282 total from 1960.

-5. Hovland attended Oklahoma State University, just as Rickie Fowler did, where he was a teammate of fellow young star Matthew Wolff.
+5. Hovland attended Oklahoma State University, just as Rickie Fowler did, where he was a teammate of fellow young professional golfer Matthew Wolff (opens in new tab).

 6. In 2019 he became the first ever Norwegian to appear at The Masters, where he also became the first ever Norwegian to make the cut.